akpw/batch-mp-tools/README.md

                             Supports expandable templates.
 To specify a template value, use the long tag field name preceded by $:
-                                $ tagger set --title '$title, $track of $tracktotal' In addition to tag fields templates, file names are also supported:
+                                $ tagger set --title '$title, $track of $tracktotal' In addition to tag fields templates, file system names are also supported:
-                                $ tagger set --title '$filename'...
+                                $ tagger set --title '$filename' --album '$dirname' --artist '$pardirname'...
           .. copy       Copies tags from a specified media file
           .. index      Indexes Track / Track Total tags
           .. remove     Removes tags from media files